Seisonidae

 Seisonidae is a family of rotifers, found on the gills of Nebalia, a marine crustacean.
-Peculiar among rotifers, males and females are both present and equal in size.
-Males and females are similar with paired gonads.
+Peculiar among rotifers, they are gonochoric; males and females are both present and are equal in size.
+Both genders are similar with paired gonads.
 It is considered to have diverged from the other rotifers early on, and in one treatment is placed in a separate class Seisonoidea.
 They have a large and elongate body with reduced corona.
 Their muscular system is similar to that of other rotifers: they have longitudinal muscles as well as open annular muscles.
+Being attached for most of their life, they are semi-sessile, but are capable of detaching and crawl short distances if required.

+Feeding has never been observed directly, but the stomach in Seison nebaliae contained bacteria, while a substance that probably represents hemolymph of the Nebalia host was found in the stomach of Paraseison annulatus.
+The latter prefer to settle beneath the carapace on the gills of the host's legs, and the former is usually found on the host's carapase, trunk or legs.
+Their host often lives in tidal puddles with decomposing algae for a limited period of time, with oxygen content so low it sometimes reaches anoxia, which doesn't seem to bother the Seisonidae.

 Species

-Two genera with total three species belong to Seisonidae:
+Two genera with total four species belong to Seisonidae: